 In the age of health bars and juicing, many moms think they’re giving babies and children a great start in life by offering them fruit juice.
 But while it contains most of the vitamins, minerals and phytonutrients (plant chemicals) found in whole fruit, the fibre is lost, plus fruit juice is high in natural sugars.
-“Commercial fruit juice can also have added sugars, preservatives and colorants,” says Durban specialist paediatric dietician Claire McHugh.
+“Commercial fruit juice can also have added sugars, preservatives and colorants,” says Ballito specialist paediatric dietician Claire McHugh.

-Largely for this reason, the American Academy of Pediatrics (AAP) this year changed its recommendations for the first time since 2001.
+Largely for this reason, the American Academy of Pediatrics (AAP) in 2017 changed its recommendations for the first time since 2001.
 Instead of recommending that moms introduce fruit juice only after six months, it now advises giving no juice at all for the first 12 months – and restricting children to no more than half a cup (120ml) a day from age 1 to 3, three-quarters of a cup (175ml) from age 4 to 6, and a cup a day (250ml) when they’re older.
 Only 100% fruit juice should be given, with no added sugar, and always diluted with water.

 Dr Steven Abrams, chair of pediatrics at Dell Medical School at the University of Texas and an author of the report (published in Pediatrics), said there was “no evidence of any health benefits” from fruit juice in infancy.
 Rather, it could prevent babies getting sufficient breast milk or formula, and the protein, fats and other nutrients these contain, which are essential for healthy development.